North Indian Bend Wash Superfund Cleanup

 Treated water from the NGTF is pumped to Scottsdale Water’s Chaparral Water Treatment Plant, located at McDonald and Hayden roads, where it is combined with other water in our system and then pumped into our distribution system.
 When the Chaparral Plant cannot take the water, the treated water is discharged into the nearby Arizona Canal.

 Clean-up will continue in the middle and lower aquifer until they reach the same level of clean-up.
-This is still estimated to take 50+ years.
+This complete remedial time frame is undetermined but expected to take 50+ years.

 Superfund and Your Property